Main Street Armory: Events

 The refurbished Armory's first concert event was held on February 4, 2007, a performance by O.A.R.
 More concerts followed later that year, as refurbishment continued.
 The indie rock band Modest Mouse performed there on April 26, 2007.

 The main arena, refurbished to seat 6,500, was the home of the Rochester Raiders of the Continental Indoor Football League during the 2007 season.
 The Raiders played their inaugural season at the ESL Sports Centre, but it was considered less-than-ideal for football.
 At the Armory, the team could charge less for parking and provide fans with better sight lines and a closer view of the action.
 In return, the Raiders management expected a more energetic atmosphere thanks to the acoustics and visuals.
 After the 2007 season, the Raiders moved to the Blue Cross Arena, however, they planned to move back for their re-launched 2014 season, but instead returned to the Bill Gray's Regional Iceplex.

 The Main Street Armory was previously a concert venue, hosting several different acts each month.
 On March 8, 2023, the City of Rochester revoked the Armory's license to operate after a stampede on the night of March 6 killed three and injured seven concertgoers and Donaldson refused to meet with city officials about the incident.
-Donaldson sold the armory shortly after the incident to a newly formed limited liability company whose owners have not been made public.
+Donaldson sold the armory shortly after the incident to a newly formed limited liability company whose owners were not initially made public.
+The new owner was later revealed as John Trickey, a landlord holding numerous residential properties; Linda Kingsley, a city attorney, stated that the city out of hand would not allow Trickey to operate the property and would deny any applications or licenses for the venue as long as Trickey owned it, accusing Trickey of being a slumlord.
+As of 2024, Trickey was continuing to work on repairs to the venue in hopes of returning it to operation.